mimicbox/ELK-Stack/README.md

 # Example full setup

 Run these following commands to perform a full setup of ELK stack server monitoring DVWA virtual machines from workstation to deployment.
-(This is assuming you have an Ansible docker container on your jump-box set up)
+(This is assuming you have an Ansible docker container on your jump-box set up and have copied the [ansible](ansible/) directory over)

 - `ssh redadmin@<jumpbox_public_ip>`
 - `sudo docker container list -a` (Locate the ansible container on jump-box)